Simon Banza: Famalicão

 On 31 August 2021, Banza joined Famalicão in Portugal on loan for the 2021–22 season.
 On his Primeira Liga debut 12 days later, he scored twice in a 2–2 draw at Moreirense; he added both goals of a win at Santa Clara on 23 October, though he was also sent off.
 He finished the season as joint seventh top scorer with 14 goals in 29 games, including two on the final day in a 3–2 home comeback win over neighbours Braga to ensure a top-half finish.

 Braga

 On 19 July 2022, Banza signed a five-year deal with Braga for a €3 million fee, complete with a buyout clause of €30 million.
 He made his debut on 7 August in the season opener at home to Sporting CP, scoring his club's first goal of a 3–3 draw; five days later he added two more goals in a 3–0 win on his return to Famalicão.

-Personal life
+In the 2023–24 season, he managed to score 21 goals in the Primeira Liga, equalling his club's top scorer in a single campaign, Chico Gordo in the 1977–78 season.

+Trabzonspor

+On 13 September 2024, Banza signed for Turkish club Trabzonspor on a one-year loan deal.

+Al Jazira

+On 22 September 2025, Banza signed for Emirati club Al Jazira.

+International career

 Banza was born in France to DR Congolese parents.
+On 2 October 2023, he was called up to the DR Congo national team for a set of friendlies.
+He made his debut 11 days later in a 1–1 draw with New Zealand in Murcia, Spain, playing the final 11 minutes as a substitute for Cédric Bakambu.
+He was chosen for the 2023 Africa Cup of Nations at the start of the following year, in the Ivory Coast.